-- Relying on Georgia common law or statute for recourse (for example, bringing a lawsuit for breach of warranty, breach of contract, or fraud). - Conditioning the purchase price on fulfillment of certain conditions. - Using a right of offset by escrowing a part of the consideration with a third party. - Deferring payment so that the indemnified party can deduct potential indemnity payments from future payments. - If you are the buyer, using your own subsidiary to purchase the seller or the seller's assets to confine the transaction-related risk to that subsidiary. - Providing contractual work-arounds for anticipated problems (for example, requiring the infringing party to provide a non-infringing replacement in the event of intellectual property infringement). - Using other risk allocation provisions to limit overall risk (see Practice Notes, Risk Allocation in Commercial Contracts (4-519-5496) and Remedies: Adequate Liability Coverage (0-553-7425)).
+- Relying on Georgia common law or statute for recourse (for example, bringing a lawsuit for breach of warranty, breach of contract, or fraud). - Conditioning the purchase price on fulfillment of certain conditions. - Using a right of offset by escrowing a part of the consideration with a third party. - Deferring payment so that the indemnified party can deduct potential indemnity payments from future payments. - If you are the buyer, using your own subsidiary to purchase the seller or the seller's assets to confine the transaction-related risk to that subsidiary. - Providing contractual work-arounds for anticipated problems (for example, requiring the infringing party to provide a non-infringing replacement in the event of intellectual property infringement). - Using other risk allocation provisions to limit overall risk (see Practice Notes, Risk Allocation in Commercial Contracts and Remedies: Adequate Liability Coverage).

 Excluding an indemnification provision may increase the likelihood of dispute.
-Therefore, parties should make sure the agreement contains a strong dispute resolution provision if they choose not to include an indemnity clause.
-For a sample dispute resolution clause, see Standard Clauses, General Contract Clauses, Alternative Dispute Resolution (Multi-Tiered) (GA) (W-008-2627).
+Therefore, parties should consider including a strong dispute resolution provision, especially absent an indemnity clause.
+For a sample dispute resolution clause, see Standard Clauses, General Contract Clauses, Alternative Dispute Resolution (Multi-Tiered) (GA).